elcicd/el-CICD-docs/developer-guide.md

 ![Figure: Development Branch](images/developer-guide/dev-branch.png)

-**Figure** _The Development Branch with four separate commits and their hash.
+**Figure 12** _The Development Branch with four separate commits and their hash.
 Each commit represents a distinct build and (if successful) a distinct image deployed to the Dev environment._

 ## Deployment Branches